UCLouvain-CBIO/2022-RSK-Nups-VIRO/README.md

 LIZCANO-PERRET, B. & MICHIELS, T. 2022. : Cardioviruses' leader proteins retarget RSK kinases toward alternative substrates to perturb nucleocytoplasmic traffic.

 - Rmd scripts are stored in the main directory, together with html outputs.
 - Dumps of intermediary R objects are stored in /rds directory.
+This allows to keep intermediary results in order to speed up the run of the script.
+However, if one would like to re-launch (parts of) the computations from scratch, one just need to delete (or rename) the corresponding .rds objects, and re-launch the .rmd scripts.
 - Datasets are stored in /data directory.
 Additional information needed to interpret the datasets is provided herebelow.

 MASSPROT experiment numbers: